 Please introduce yourself, your family and your blog.

-My name is Erin and I am one of two writers for Little Miss Kate and Company.
+My name is Erin and I am one of two writers for The Exploring Family.
 Both Kate and I are working moms embracing the chaos of parenting one day at a time.
 Little Miss Kate focuses on easy recipes, parenting tips, family travel ideas and local content about our hometown of Brampton and the entire Peel Region.

 Where are you located/where do you call home?